d-holguin/Simple-line-splitter-gui/README.md

 ![alt tag](https://github.com/KiwiCode-s/Simple-line-splitter-gui/blob/master/UsagePhotos/benchMarkPhoto.PNG)

-### Confirmation dialog to confirm fine to read and output paths are correct.
+### Confirmation dialog to confirm file to read and output paths are correct.
 Also formats the amount of lines to be more readable.

 ![alt tag](https://github.com/KiwiCode-s/Simple-line-splitter-gui/blob/master/UsagePhotos/meguminDialog.PNG)